 Each of our NEOs is a party to an employment agreement.
 The employment agreements are substantially similar.
 We entered into an employment agreement in 2006 with Mr. Sather (which was amended and restated in 2011), in 2011 with Mr. Valle and in 2013 with Mr. Roberts.
 The employment agreements provide that Messrs.
-Sather, Roberts, and Valle will receive salaries equal to \$350,000, \$300,000, and \$250,000, respectively, which may be adjusted in our sole discretion (and, with respect to all NEOs, has been adjusted up as shown in "Summary Compensation Table") and also provide that we will reimburse Mr. Roberts for certain relocation expenses, Each employment agreement also provides that each executive will be eligible to earn annual bonus awards with a target of 75% of the executive's then current base salary and that each executive is entitled to receive certain other benefits and perquisites as more fully described in the "Elements of Compensation-Other Benefits" section.
+Sather, Roberts, and Valle will receive salaries equal to \$350,000, \$300,000, and \$250,000, respectively, which may be adjusted in our sole discretion (and, with respect to all NEOs, has been adjusted up as shown in "Summary Compensation Table") and also provide that we will reimburse Mr. Roberts for certain relocation expenses.
+Each employment agreement also provides that each executive will be eligible to earn annual bonus awards with a target of 75% of the executive's then current base salary and that each executive is entitled to receive certain other benefits and perquisites as more fully described in the "Elements of Compensation-Other Benefits" section.
 The employment agreements provide that the NEOs' employment with us is "at will" and may be terminated at any time by either party, provided the NEOs are required to provide us with 90-day advance notice in case of resignation.
-If we terminate an NEO's employment without "cause," as defined in the respective employment agreement, or if the agreement is terminated by the NEO for "good reason," as defined in the respective employment agreement, and provided that the NEO signs a general release of claims, the NEO will be entitled to receive continuation of base salary for 12 months following termination of employment.
-In addition, in case of any termination of employment, except termination by us for "cause" or voluntary resignation by the NEO, each NEO will be entitled to receive a pro-rata bonus for the year of termination based on our actual performance.
-Finally, in case of any termination of employment, the NEO will be entitled to receive certain accrued obligations (including base salary through the date of termination, reimbursement of unreimbursed business expenses, and any earned but unpaid annual bonus for the previously completed year).
-The employment agreements contain 12-month post-termination covenants relating to non-interference and nonsolicitation of employees.
+If we terminate an NEO's employment without "cause," as defined in the respective employment agreement.
+In addition, in case of any termination by the NEO for "good reason," as defined in the respective employment.
+In addition, in case of any termination of employment, except termination by us for "cause" or voluntary resignation by the NEO, each NEO will be entitled to receive certain accrued obligations (including base salary through the date of termination, reimbursement of unreimbursed business expenses, and any earned but unpaid annual bonus for the previously completed year).
+The employment agreements contain 12-month post-termination covenants relating to non-interference and non-solicitation of employees.